Chloe-H/stowed-dotfiles/README.md

 Open Powershell or bash and enter
 `git config --global init.templatedir "~/.git-templates"`.
-Alternatively, you might should get the same effect by stowing `git-config`.
+Alternatively, you might should get the same effect by stowing `git`.

 Any repositories cloned after this setup should automatically be configured to execute the commit hook.
 To use the commit hook in repositories you cloned before